imanisima/Imanisima/README.md

 ### Hi there 👾

-🔭 I’m currently working on a web app for reviewing Japanese.
+🔭 I’m currently working on a CNN for classifying diseases in chest X-Ray images.

-🌱 I’m currently learning VueJS.
+🌱 I’m currently learning about AI for Medicine.

 ⚡ Fun fact: I don't like Sweet Tea or Coconut.